Regiones: Later territorial continuity

-The regio as a basic territorial unit gradually fragmented during the later Anglo Saxon period as the concept of tribal ownership and organisation declined and was replaced with the concept of private land-holding.
+The regio as a basic territorial unit gradually fragmented during the later Anglo Saxon period.
 The smaller manors that characterise the Domesday Book emerged from within regiones through the endowment of churches with land, the rewarding of officials and the division of a family's land among inheritors.

 In Kent the areas of the regiones survived as the lathes into which the later county was subdivided.
 The rapes of Sussex, which similarly each included several hundreds, may also reflect the regiones that made up the earlier Kingdom.

 Away from those areas traces of earlier regiones can be found where later groups of hundreds contributed to a single royal manor.
 In 1066 the 19 hundreds of Oxfordshire were annexed in this manner to 7 royal manors that included Headington, Kirtlington and Bensington.
 In Berkshire and north Hampshire the regio centres of Reading, Sonning and Basingstoke remained centres of distinctive groupings of hundreds throughout the Middle Ages, with the "Six hundreds of Basingstoke" and the "Seven hundreds of Cookham and Bray" referred to in medieval records closely resembling the earlier territories of the Basingas and Sunningas.
 The Surrey hundreds of Chertsey and Woking correspond to the earlier territory of the Woccingas.

 The defined territories of regiones also formed the basis for later ecclesiastic geography.
-Conversion to christianity was frequently followed by the establishment of a minster for the tribe, with the boundaries of the tribe's territory frequently defining the minster parishes which the minsters served.
+Conversion to christianity was frequently followed by the establishment of a minster for the regiones, with the boundaries of the regiones territory frequently defining the minster parishes which the minsters served.